rmtodd618/nem/instructions.md

 ### Prerequisites
 * A CenturyLink Cloud Account
 * A network existing in the Datacenter you want to deploy to.
 Run the network builder Runner job.
+* Currently this does not work in the GB3 datacenter

 ### Installation Process